Heroku Enterprise Overview

 - Offer faster builds and preboot

-private-l are available in Private Spaces inside Heroku Enterprise
+private-l are available in Private Spaces.
+The private dyno types

-Their memory and CPU characteristics are listed in the table below.
+Dyno memory and CPU characteristics are listed in the table:

-standarddyno types will have a performance that will vary based on available system resources.
+standard dyno types varies based on available system resources.

 1 dyno unit = 1